What You’ll Learn 🖥️

 Use the arrow keys to move it in the desired direction

-If the element comes in conflict with other elements, you can bring the element in front of the other one or behind it; therefore right-click on the element and then select Bring to front or Send to back from the appearing menu list.
+If the element overlaps with other elements, you can bring it to the front or send it behind another element.
+To do this, right-click on the element and choose Bring to front or Send to back from the context menu.

 How to adjust the widget size?

-You can adjust the size of your display widget completely freely.
-Just grab one of the eight handles around the selected widget (the cursor will change to a double arrow) and drag the handler around.
+You can freely adjust the size of your display widget.
+Simply grab one of the eight handles around the selected widget (the cursor will change to a double arrow) and drag the handle to resize it.

 How to set the widget transparency?

-The transparency can be set for each individual display widget.
-This can be particularly useful when you want to overlay one display widget over another.
+Transparency can be set for each individual display widget.
+This is particularly useful when you want to overlay one display widget on top of another.

 Off